jamesdruhan/VueSP_Starter/README.md

 	- /dist/**css**/: Stores your uncompiled CSS assets.
 	- /dist/**img**/: Stores your uncompiled images assets.
 	- /dist/**js**/: Stores your uncompiled JavaScript assets.
 - /**src**/: This directory stores all your pre-compiled components.
+This is your working directory.
 	- /src/**help**/: Stores the help markdown files for VueSP Starter.
 	- /src/**assets**/: Stores your pre-compiled assets.
 		- /src/assets/**scss**/: Stores your SASS files used in your package.